OJAI — Gerald Charles Dickens is having the best of times.

 "I thought it was wonderful," said Kathy Hannifan of Westlake Village after the 90-minute solo show.
 "It's my favorite spirit-provoking performance."

-The audience was as rapt as it was in Charles' day, although the author was less than thrilled with his American encounters.
+The audience was as rapt as it was in Charles Dickens' day, although the author had been less than thrilled with his American encounters.

-Charles Dickens railed against the national habit of spitting.
-"In every bar-room and hotel passage, the stone floor looks as if it were paved with open oysters," Dickens observed with disgust.
+He railed against the national habit of spitting.
+"In every barroom and hotel passage, the stone floor looks as if it were paved with open oysters," Dickens observed with disgust.

 His train passed through bleak hamlets "where the wild impossibility of anybody having the smallest reason to get out is only to be equaled by the apparently desperate hopelessness of there being anybody to get in."